pash90/ff-weather-widget/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Assumptions

-- The widget needs to be responsive
-- If `navigator` fails to retreive a location, then the default location is Sydney.

 ## Instructions

 Clone the project first and then, from the directory, you can run: